 Panel interviews are costlier and little high on everything because of assembling higher authorities of the organization in one place.

-For example, if the panel interview holds a senior vice president the administration has to take extra care on everything right from the place of interview to food arranged to them.
+For example, if the panel interview holds a senior vice president the administration has to take extra care of everything right from the place of the interview to food arranged to them.

 8. Every single answer might have different views from everyone:

-When a candidate answers one single question, it might been taken in different views by different members of the panel.
+When a candidate answers one single question, it might be taken in different views by different members of the panel.

-Sometimes this might have a positive impact and sometimes it might create negative impact too.
-It will look like an apple in one person’s view and like a pear in other person’s view.
+Sometimes this might have a positive impact and sometimes it might create a negative impact too.
+It will look like an apple in one person’s view and as a pear in the other person’s view.
 This will create confusion as well as no solution would be derived.

-Hence, panel interview might not suit for few organizations as well the interviewee’s perspective.
+Hence, the panel interview might not suit for few organizations as well the interviewee’s perspective.

-Panel interview is always good interview method when it is chosen and used in a wise method.
-There are organizations who really care for the interviewee’s welfare during the interview and who uses panel interview as a time saving process.
-Hence, it is a good method of interview when handled by the right set of people to the candidates who are well prepared to face the interview.
+The panel interview is always a good interview method when it is chosen and used in a wise method.
+There are organizations who really care about the interviewee’s welfare during the interview and who uses a panel interview as a time-saving process.
+Hence, it is a good method of the interview when handled by the right set of people to the candidates who are well prepared to face the interview.
 Hope this post helps you to understand the advantages and disadvantages of a panel interview.